 The General Resolution establishes the amount and timing of funds and securities required to be on deposit in the Loan Credit Reserve Fund, based on Schedules reviewed by no fewer than two Rating Agencies.
 The State, with the consent of a Rating Agency, may from time to time change the Schedule previously approved by such Rating Agency so long as the change does not adversely affect the then-current rating on the Bonds.
 To the extent the amount required to be available by the Schedule approved by one Rating Agency differs from the amount required by the Schedule approved by another Rating Agency, the larger amount is required.
-As of December 1, 2010, the total amount available of \$124 million in the Loan Credit Reserve Fund exceeded the amount required on such date, which was approximately \$111 million.
+As of December 1, 2014, the total amount available of \$106 million in the Loan Credit Reserve Fund equaled the amount required on such date.

-No information is provided in this Official Statement about any rating assigned to an obligor or guarantor of any investment agreement, forward delivery agreement, or other investment held on deposit in the Loan Credit Reserve Fund.
+No information is provided in Part VI of the 2014 Annual Report about any rating assigned to an obligor or guarantor of any investment agreement, forward delivery agreement, or other investment held on deposit in the Loan Credit Reserve Fund.